hocuscodus/qed-lang/qedintro.md

 title: Quick tutorial
 permalink: /qedintro/
 ---
-This basic introduction shall ramp you up in minutes with something as strange - at first glance, no worries! - as QED.
+This basic introduction shall ramp you up in minutes with something as strange (at first glance, no worries!) as QED.

 QED is great at designing complex graphical user interfaces the simple way.
 But before delving GUI features, here is the QED version of the traditional "Hello, World!" app, a simple one-liner: